 Kräuterwürziger und leicht an Waldmeister erinnernder Duft nach Pfirsich, Aprikose und grünem Apfel mit mineralischen Tönen.
 Sehr fest gewirkt im Mund, strahlend und safig, mit feingliedriger, lebendiger Säure und süßlicher Kräuterwürze, sehr mineralisch am Gaumen, etwas Minze und Birne, sehr gute Tiefe, beste Balance, lang.

-Range (also Ruwer) of the German growing area Moselle; look there.
+Area (also Ruwer) of the German cultivation area Moselle; look there.